 We'll be covering a lot of topics when it comes to online customer reviews.
 Here's a breakdown of what's in this blog in case you want to skip ahead:

 Surely, if you’ve ever shopped online, you know what customer reviews are.
-Some people refer to them as reviews, while others might call it feedback, while others refer to the rating or the star-rating of a shop.
+Some people refer to them simply as reviews, while others might call it feedback.
+Some refer to the rating or the star-rating of a shop.
 However, there does seem to be a bit of confusion as to the different types of reviews.

 When it comes to online customer reviews, they can be broken down into three categories:

 Shop reviews are more or less what they sound like.
 Customers create a review based on the shop’s services.
 These reviews should reflect such things as customer support, delivery times, packaging, and the general responsibilities of the shop.
 Normally, shop reviews should only be in reference to those elements, not to the quality of the products.

 That’s what product reviews are for.
 Again, a product review should be about just that: the quality and performance of a product.
 Ideally, customers who write a product review don’t take a shop’s services into consideration when giving their feedback and stick to giving opinions about the item they've purchased with no mention of the shop.

 Local reviews can fall under the shop reviews umbrella.
 They are reviews for stores that exist in the physical world.
 These days, people use online reviews to research everything, from computers to restaurants.
 For that reason, even brick-and-mortars should be proactive when it comes to managing their online reputations.